 D. Manca, R. Grana.
 Computers and Chemical Engineering 34 (2010) 656-667

-• The alternating operation of the FEHE and the EPS requires switching between the exploitation of the energy flux from the reactor to preheat its inlet stream through the FEHE:
+• The alternating operation of FEHE and EPS requires switching between the exploitation of the energy flux from the reactor to preheat its inlet stream through the FEHE:

 • and operating the EPS by bypassing the FEHE: